Engin-Boot/pong-stage-shanky1409/Stage0/menu.md

   Given the Ping-Pong application is running

-  When I select SinglePlayer mode in the menu
+  When I select Single Player mode in the menu

-  Then open the screen asking Player1 name.
+  Then open the screen asking Player 1 name.

-### Scenario: Selecting MultiPlayer Mode
+### Scenario: Selecting Multi Player Mode

   Given the Ping-Pong application is running

-  When I select MultiPlayer mode in the menu
+  When I select Multi Player mode in the menu

-  Then open the screen asking Player1 and Player2 name.
+  Then open the screen asking Player 1 and Player 2 name.

 ### Scenario: Selecting Stats option in menu